corndeladmin/tech-docs/src/js/arrange-act-assert.md

 We have extracted the "Arrange" part to a `beforeEach()` hook, meaning we don't need to do this manually in every `it()`.
-This might not always be an appropraite way of organising the test file, but in certain circumstances it can prevent repetition.
+This might not always be an appropriate way of organising the test file, but in certain circumstances it can prevent repetition.
 Mocha has many more hooks which you should explore in the [documentation](https://mochajs.org/).